-The dependent probabilities within the risk model are calculated merging the available data from both ship types (Cruise and RoPax ships).
-To this end, casualties reported in the groundings database for passenger ships described in chapter 8.4.2 for the period of time from 1990 to 2013 are used, including also non-IACS ships.
+The dependent probabilities within the risk model are calculated merging the available data from both ship types (Cruise and RoPax ships) and both types of ship accidents (grounding and contact).
+To this end, casualties reported in the groundings and contacts database for passenger ships described in chapter 8.4.2 for the period of time from 1990 to 2012 are used, including also non-IACS ships.
 All accidents in the database reported as non-serious have been excluded.
 The full set of criteria for the selection of accidents, to be used for the calculation of initial frequencies are:

 - Ship types: Cruise and Pure Passenger ships, AND RoPax and RoPax-Rail;

-- Casualty time period: 1990-2013;
+- Casualty time period: 1990-2012;

 - GT ≥ 1,000;

-- \geq 80 m length;
+- Length \geq 80 m;

-- Built \geq 1982;
+- Built ≥ 1982;

 - IACS and non-IACS classed ships;

-- Accident type: serious;
+- Accident type: Groundings & Contacts Serious;

-- Froude number ≤ 0.5 to eliminate HSC from the study.